What’s at stake

 People For the American Way is proud of our work to help ensure we have judges who will work for all of us – not just the wealthy and powerful.
 Through our grassroots mobilization, education and activism campaigns, we have contributed to the confirmation of fair-minded federal judges and stopped the confirmation of unsuitable nominees – while raising the prominence of federal courts in the minds of progressive activists.

-- We’ve activated our members and allies to help confirm over 100 fair-minded judges during the Biden administration.
+- We’ve activated our members and allies to help confirm more 160 fair-minded judges so far during the Biden administration, and we’re keeping up the pressure to confirm even more throughout 2024.